aclark4life/plock/README.rst

 plock
 =====

-Plock is a Plone Installer for the Python-Pip-loving Crowd
+Plock is a Plone Installer for the Pip-loving Crowd

 ..
 Note:: Installing Plone with Plock requires an internet connection.
 If you want to install Plone offline, try `Plone's Unified Installer <http://plone.org/download>`_.